 More and more homeowners are deciding to extend rather than move, but how can costs and budgets be controlled to make the most of your project.
-These simple hints and tips that could save you hundreds if not thousands on your project.
+These house extension simple hints and tips that could save you hundreds if not thousands on your project.

 Most people will want to rush the start of a project as soon as the planning permission is granted but you need to be careful and take your time choosing the right builder.
 There are so many ways to find the right builder such as recommendations, from friends or family or by using online review sites.
 We can also provide you with recommended builders we have worked with.